Zum Inhalt springen

 What is PICO?

-Protein Interaction Coupling (PICO) is an ultra sensitive immunoassay for the detection and absolute quantification of proteins, protein interactions, and post-translational modifications.
+Protein Interaction Coupling (PICO) is an immunoassay for the detection and absolute quantification of Extracellular Vesicles, Proteins, Protein Interactions, and post-Translational Modifications.
 PICO combines the advantages of immunoassays with digital PCR technology, by translating protein status into DNA barcodes.

 What can PICO measure?

-With PICO you can measure proteins, protein interactions, and post-translational modifications from any soluble biological sample.
+With PICO you can measure EVs, proteins, protein interactions, and post-translational modifications from a soluble biological sample.

 What are the advantages of PICO compared to other protein detection assays?

-PICO outperforms traditional methods like Western blot, coIP, ELISA, and PLA by offering absolute quantification, ultra-high sensitivity, zero background, low sample input, and multiplex and high-througput capability.
+PICO outperforms traditional methods like Western blot, coIP, ELISA, and PLA by offering absolute quantification, zero background, low sample input, and multiplex and high-throughput capability.

 Where can I purchase the PICO kits?